A Return to Palermo

 Morgantina: the town centre.
 Hasselblad 501 C/M, Zeiss Planar 80mm lens, 6x6cm rollfilm back, Fujichrome Velvia 50 film (click to enlarge)

 In the many wars during the period of Greek settlement Morgantina seems to have generally sided with, or been a vassal-state of, Syracuse (see below).
 In the Punic Wars Morgantina, like Syracuse, took the side of Carthage against Rome.
 It seems to have been abandoned by the First or Second Century AD.
-It was also the source of a grape variety from which a highly-regarded wine was made.
-It would be nice to think that some of modern Sicily’s unusual grape varieties were its descendants.
+It was also the source of a grape variety from which a highly-regarded wine was made, and it would be nice to think that some of modern Sicily’s unusual grape varieties were its descendants.

 Unlike the Roman villa at Piazza Armerina, which is in a small valley, Morgantina is on a mountain top.
 Presumably, given their proclivities for fighting each other, the Greeks chose such spots for defensibility, but it must be admitted that it gave them some tremendous views.